segmentio/segment-docs/src/connections/destinations/index.md

 The first place to look is the individual destination documentation.
 Each one includes a matrix of supported Sources and Connection Modes.
 Segment provides a list of [all destinations and their connection modes](/docs/connections/destinations/cmodes-compare/).

 In order to override the default, check the destination settings pane in the Segment web App either for a **Connection Mode** toggle or instructions on bundling any additional mobile components required.

+## Sync modes

+In September 2024, Segment released a new sync modes capability that allows users to define how changes in the source should be sent downstream to your destination.
+Depending on which destinations you set up in Segment, you may need to choose a sync mode for your data.
+This configuration determines how Segment updates destination based on the source data.

+The available sync modes can vary based on the destination, integration type, and actions within the destination.
+For example, if you're syncing customer data, you might have the option to Insert, Update, or Upsert records.

+Available sync modes include:
+- **Update**: Modify existing records in the destination without adding new ones.
+- **Insert**: Add new records without altering existing data.
+- **Upsert**: Update existing records and add new ones, if necessary.
+- **Add**: Add records to a list, segment, or journey.
+- **Remove**: Remove records from a list, audience, or journey.

 ## Add a destination
 To add a Destination: